SAMM — SecuryTik Active Mikrotik

 No. SAMM runs entirely on your own server and authenticates subscribers locally

 over RADIUS.
-The only outbound traffic is a periodic licence heartbeat to the
+The only outbound traffic is a periodic license heartbeat to the

-SecuryTik licence server so your plan stays validated.
+SecuryTik license server so your plan stays validated.

 Can I run SAMM in the cloud, or does it need to be on-prem?